BACKGROUND IMAGE: stock.adobe.com

-To simplify data pipeline development, Google users can deploy Cloud Composer, a managed workflow orchestration service based on the open source Apache Airflow project.
+To simplify data pipeline development, Google Cloud Platform (GCP) users can deploy Cloud Composer, a managed workflow orchestration service based on the open source Apache Airflow project.
 Let's look closer at the features and pricing for Cloud Composer, and review how it works with Airflow to ensure the tasks are done at the right time and in the right order.

-- a web UI to visually inspect DAG definitions, dependencies and variables; monitor log files and task duration; and review source code;
+- Web server: A web UI visually inspects DAG definitions, dependencies and variables; monitors log files and task duration; and reviews source code.

-- a set of worker processes to execute workflow tasks; and
+- Executor: A set of worker processes to execute workflow tasks.

 Google Cloud Composer features